yelicoder/rxjs6/README.md

 4. correctPageTitle: display book title again and after while trigger the return function (clean up)
 5. createObservable: replace the constructor with the create method
 6. ofObservable: using of to create Observable.
 Can pass any comma separated lists
+7. fromObservable: passing an array to from to create an observable
+8. concatObservable: concat observables to one
+9. fromEventObservable: Observable created by button click event